oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-one-iio-dummy.md

 categories: linux-kernel
 ---

-In this section we conduct a series of basic experiment with `iio_dummy`.
+In this post we conduct a series of basic experiment with `iio_dummy`.
 Here, we will do the following tasks:

 1. Enabled IIO dummy via nconfig;
 2. Compile IIO dummy module;